One of the most multifaceted talents country music has ever known, Roger Dean Miller left a musical legacy of astonishing depth and range.

 Signed to Tree Publishing as a staff writer in 1958, Miller began to see his tunes recorded by such stars as Ernest Tubb, Jim Reeves, and Faron Young.
 (He also served for a time as Young’s drummer.)
 Though he had continued to record for Starday and then Decca, he had no success as an artist until he signed with RCA in 1960.
 His first RCA single, “You Don’t Want My Love,” became his first Top Forty hit.
 It was followed a year later by his first Top Ten, “When Two Worlds Collide,” which he had written with his friend Bill Anderson.

 Miller’s RCA career never quite panned out, though, and by 1963 he was ready to quit Nashville to pursue an acting career in Los Angeles.
-He had made guest appearances on the Jimmy Dean Show and the Tonight Show, and his humor had been well received.
+He had made guest appearances on The Jimmy Dean Show and The Tonight Show, and his humor had been well received.
 Late that year, when his RCA contract ran out, he was picked up by Smash Records, in part because a Smash executive had liked Miller’s TV routine.
-An agreement was struck whereby Miller would cut a single and an additional album’s worth of material for $100 per side, thereby raising the money he would need to finance his move.
+An agreement was struck whereby Miller would cut a single and an additional album’s worth of material for one hundred dollars per side, thereby raising the money he would need to finance his move.
 Not only did the recordings pay for the move, they made Roger Miller a star, for out of those off-the-cuff 1964 sessions came “Dang Me.”

 By 1968, fearing his own songwriting well had run dry, Miller turned to the work of other imaginative young Nashville writers, such as Kris Kristofferson, whose “Me and Bobby McGee” was recorded first by Miller.
 He continued to record into the 1970s, and in 1974 he provided soundtrack music for the Walt Disney movie Robin Hood.
 Still, Miller became less of a force on radio as the decade progressed.
 He apparently didn’t mind, for he was content to live a quieter life with his third wife, Mary Arnold (formerly a singer with Kenny Rogers and the First Edition), and their children.
 And so he would have done had he not been talked into writing the score for Big River.